ampourgh/Full-Stack-Web-Development/map/README.md

 #### knockout.js with Google Maps API
 The map project uses the MVVM structure, index.html's view, googleMapsAPI.js' model and viewModel.
 The view consists of 3 components binded to the viewModel:
 * The filterItems input filters through the locations present in the model
-* The items lists the titles of the locations and directs to the specific its respective marker on the map
+* The items lists the titles of the locations and directs it to its respective marker on the map
-* the resetFilter binding turns visible when there's no items displayed after filtering, and the refreshListing binding resets the items lists back to its original state
+* the resetFilter binding turns visible when there's no items displayed after filtering the list, and the refreshListing binding resets the items list back to its original state

 In googleMapsAPI.js, the model is the locations variable, with each variable in the array containing 3 members: title, location and address.
 The location is used for the marker's location on the map, the title and location are used for the infoWindow, and the title is also used for the view's list.